 The Kindness website provides tips on kindness that are founded in evidence about why kindness is so important.
 They have recently conducted a survey on what are the most valued acts of kindness during the Covid-19 pandemic.

-The Action for Happiness website has a range of resources that are focussed on kindness and provides examples of acts of kindness, and links to the useful reports such as this Mental Health Foundation report about the evidence of the importance of kindness.
+The Action for Happiness website has a range of resources that are focused on kindness and provides examples of acts of kindness, and links to the useful reports such as this Mental Health Foundation report about the evidence of the importance of kindness.

 A recently launched campaign #feelrealyork aims to encourage people to share how they feel, to support people to talk and listen, details can be found at the NHS Vale of York Clinical Commissioning Group website.